By Pierre Sarrazin

 CMOC is a 6809-generating cross-compiler for a subset of the C language.
 It produces assembler code for the Motorola 6809 processor in the Color Computer .BIN format, as well as the Intel HEX, Motorola SREC and Vectrex formats.
 It runs under GNU/Linux and probably also other Unix-like environments.
 It requires the LWTOOLS assembler (lwasm), by William Astle.

-The most significant difference between CMOC and a complete C compiler is the absence of longs and of the const keyword.
+The most significant difference between CMOC and a complete C compiler is the absence of the const keyword.
 Versions 0.1.40 and .41 have introduced the float and long types.
 (Floats are only usable under Color Basic.)

 CMOC is free software distributed under the GNU General Public License, version 3 or later, except for the files of the USim simulator, which is used for testing.